 Let The Good Times Roll!

-This summer, LifeTown is getting a glow up!
+This fall, LifeTown is getting a glow up!
 The state-of-the-art facility is developing another attraction in addition to its impressive roster of activities.
 A generous lead gift by Jody and Bruce Friedman has inspired other donors and enabled Friendship Circle to embark on the creation of a fully accessible bowling center, located right at the ground floor of LifeTown.

 “My hope is for it to be very successful in terms of adding another dimension to what everyone is doing here already,” said Bruce Friedman.
 “If you’re fortunate enough in life to have a little luck it’s your duty to give some back,” said Jody Friedman.
 “It’s been a privilege to be able to be supportive of LifeTown.”